Alexander Firsovich Sukhanov: Education and artistic career

 In 1944 Sukhanov entered the Moscow State Academic Art Institute named after V.N.
 Surikov and was assigned to the workshop led by Professor Sergey Gerasimov.

 At the college Alexander met his future wife, Lavinia Bazhbeuk-Melikyan (illustration left, the portrait of Lavinia wearing a traditional Armenian taraz was painted by Sukhanov during the studies in Moscow), who lived and studied in Armenia before continuing her education in Moscow.
 In the summer of 1945 they took on a project to commemorate Armenian folk art traveling to the Zangezur region in the village of Verishen.
 There Lavinia made art reproductions of the ancient knotted Armenian carpets, and Sukhanov drew local copper utensils.
 His visual representations of metals accurately reproduced the textures and patina of the objects.
-Continuing their collaboration after graduation in 1951, they joined the workshop of Pavel Korin and worked together on the mosaic panel "Alexander Suvorov" for Komsomolskaya station in Moscow’s metro.
+Continuing their collaboration after graduation in 1951, they joined the workshop of Pavel Korin and worked together on the mosaic panel "Alexander Suvorov" for Komsomolskaya station in Moscow's metro.
 In 1952 the couple were married.
 In December 1954 their daughter Mariam was born in Yerevan.

 Because of the prevailing Stalinist culture at that time, monumental projects of art approved by the Soviet cultural establishment provided a source of income for the family.
 Such commissions gave artists the right to practice professionally.
 In 1953 Sukhanov worked on two panels called "The Union of Science and Labour" and "Friendship of the Peoples of the USSR" for the Soviet pavilion of the international Leipzig Trade Fair.
 From 1954, he participated in the restorations of two panoramic paintings depicting historical events of 19th century.
-One panoramic view illustrated actions at the "Battle of Borodino" that took place in 1812 during Napoleon's invasion of Russia and another showed the "Siege of Sevastopol" that lasted between 1844-1855 during the Crimean War.
+One panoramic view illustrated actions at the "Battle of Borodino" that took place in 1812 during Napoleon's invasion of Russia and another showed the "Siege of Sevastopol" that lasted between 1844 and 1855 during the Crimean War.
 These monumental 360-degree panoramic views were originally painted by Franz Roubaud using illusionistic effects to recreate a virtual reality of historical events.

 In 1957 Sukhanov became a member of the Moscow branch of the Union of Artists of the USSR.